 Now that you know exactly where you want to go on your trip to Israel, it’s time to search for budget stay options.

 If you’re going on the hostel option, check out the ILH Hostels network or my stay reviews.
-Try to contact the hostel directly to get a better price and also check if you can book with a no-cancellation option, which is a bit risky, but is usually much cheaper.
+You can also check hostel reviews on Hostelworld.
+Try to contact the hostel directly to get a better price and also check if you can book with a no-cancellation option, which is a bit risky but is usually much cheaper.

 Add activities to your trip.